soumyadipcsis/Equivalence-checker/README.md

 9. thesisBench.zip -- Contain entire tool and examples through which one can run all thesis examples.
 It is also available in https://cse.iitkgp.ac.in/~chitta/pubs/rep/thesisBench.zip

+10. Latest version is available in : http://www.bits-pilani.ac.in/goa/ComputerScienceInformationsSystems/ComputerScienceandInformationSystems

 ----------